 From 2002 to 2005 she worked through educational process for drama pedagogue with children in Children drama studio and she has been holding workshops independently with children since 2005.
 She won the two awards, for the puppet animation and best achievement in acting for the play Dwarf tells you a story of Puppetry Studio Sarajevo.
 She has a Montessori Educator Certificate.
 Currently employed as one of the drama arts teacher at the Private Elementary School “Bloom” and performs in the plays of Puppetry Studio Sarajevo.

-dancer and dance pedagogue
+actress and drama pedagogue